 The Authority was approved by the Department of Commerce to receive a federal loan totaling up to \$3,112,193 for construction of the Willapa Center, which is a mixed-use project containing 30 units of affordable housing, a childcare facility which will contain two classrooms and accessory spaces operated by the Raymond School District, and additional space for social service providers.
-The December 31, 2021 balance outstanding on this loan was \$746,653; however, a total of \$769,749 is shown as federal expenditures expended under assistance listing 14.275 in 2021, due to a draw occurring in February 2022 with an additional \$23,096 in federal expenditures incurred in 2021.
+During the year, draws of \$2,031,225 were made on the loan.
+The December 31, 2022 balance outstanding on this loan was \$2,800,974.

-The amounts shown as federal expenditures for the USDA Rural Housing Loan program under assistance listing 10.415 represent outstanding loan balances assumed during 2021.
-The loan balance outstanding at December 31, 2021 was \$632,177.
+The amounts shown as federal expenditures for the USDA Rural Housing Loan program under assistance listing 10.415 represent outstanding loan balances as of the beginning of the period.
+The loan balance outstanding at December 31, 2022 was \$626,271.

 The amounts shown as federal expenditures for the HOME Investments Partnership Program under assistance listing 14.239 represent outstanding loan balances for the Eagles Apartments construction completed in prior years.
-The loan balance outstanding at December 31, 2021 was \$557,813.
+The loan balance outstanding at December 31, 2022 was \$557,813.